Westminster Business Forum

 Format: DOWNLOADABLE PDF

-This conference will discuss next steps for developing and commercialising university spin-outs in the UK.
+This conference discussed next steps for developing and commercialising university spin-outs in the UK.

-It will be a timely opportunity for stakeholders and policymakers to assess latest thinking and best practice for driving the sector forward, and to consider priorities for the Government following the recent publication of the industrial strategy Green Paper Invest 2035 and its commitment to implement recommendations from the Independent review of university spin-outs published in November 2023.
+It was a timely opportunity for stakeholders and policymakers to assess latest thinking and best practice for driving the sector forward.
+Those attending considered priorities for the Government following the recent publication of the industrial strategy Green Paper Invest 2035 and its commitment to implement recommendations from the Independent review of university spin-outs published in November 2023.
+Recent evidence shows 44 universities have adopted the recommendation to reduce the amount of equity received from software-related ventures to between 10% to 25%, with stakes of 10% or less in spin-outs with less intensive IP.

-With over £20bn of R&D funding, with £6.1bn supporting core research recently announced in the Budget, areas for discussion include strategies to foster collaboration, improve data and share tech transfer function, as well as looking at findings from Research England’s one-year stock take, due in November.
+With over £20bn of R&D funding, with £6.1bn supporting core research recently announced in the Budget, areas for discussion included strategies to foster collaboration, improve data and share tech transfer function, as well as looking at findings from Research England’s forthcoming one-year stock take.

-We are pleased to be able to include keynote sessions with: Dr Alison Campbell, CEO, Government Office for Technology Transfer; Alice Frost, Director of Knowledge Exchange, Research England; and Prof Chas Bountra, Pro-Vice Chancellor, Innovation, University of Oxford.
+We are pleased to have been able to include keynote sessions with: Dr Alison Campbell, CEO, Government Office for Technology Transfer; Alice Frost, Director of Knowledge Exchange, Research England; Prof Chas Bountra, Pro-Vice Chancellor, Innovation, University of Oxford; Simon Hepworth, Director, Enterprise, Imperial College London; and Fenella Boyle, SVP, Supply Chain Intelligence, Exiger; and former CEO and Co-Founder, Versed AI.

-Delegates will consider the way forward for developing spin-outs after creation and the relationship between universities and companies in commercialising their research, as well as examining industry imperatives for sustaining funding through the scale-up stage of development and in the longer-term.
-They will also consider how the UK can increase the geographic spread of successful spin-outs domestically beyond the southeast and remain competitive internationally, including approaches for attracting overseas investment.
+Delegates considered the way forward for developing spin-outs after creation and the relationship between universities and companies in commercialising their research, as well as examining industry imperatives for sustaining funding through the scale-up stage of development and in the longer-term.
+They also considered how the UK can increase the geographic spread of successful spin-outs domestically beyond the south east and remain competitive internationally, including approaches for attracting overseas investment.

 • key priorities: progress since the Independent Review - moving policy and HE sector practice forward - growth efficiency in the context of the Government’s wider investment and spending plans

-• spin-out creation: assessing efficiency and establishing a blueprint for licensing deals - approaches to IP - equity shares - support from the founding institution - strategies to accelerate the process, including training universities and prospective founders
+• spin-out creation: assessing efficiency and establishing a blueprint for licensing deals - approaches to IP - equity shares of 10% or less for spin-outs with limited new IP - support from the founding institution - strategies to accelerate the process, including training universities and prospective founders

 • improving knowledge exchange: addressing UKRI’s work to implement a knowledge exchange strategy - the vision for a comprehensive database of UK spin-outs